Bob-Playground/WWDC-Stuff/2019/423-Optimizing-App-Launch/Optimizing-App-Launch-Edited.md

 That is to say it should be simplified and limited.

-For example, limit the amount of data that you fetch only what you need during launch, or lazily compute any variables and results that you need.
+For example, **limit the amount of data** that you fetch only what you need during launch, or **lazily compute** any variables and results that you need.

 When you're doing this, take a look at your methods and algorithms and see if you can optimize them, as you could get significant improvements by calculating a result differently or using a different data structure.

-And finally, you should be caching your resources and your complications.
+And finally, you should be **caching** your resources and your complications.

 This is, of course, to reduce the CPU and memory overhead by doing work multiple times unnecessarily.

-So, I'd love to hand the stage over to Dan, who is going to give you a great demo on how to use the new App Launch Template in Xcode Instruments to understand and improve our app's launch.
+So, I'd love to hand the stage over to Dan, who is going to give you a great demo on how to use the new **App Launch Template in Xcode Instruments** to understand and improve our app's launch.

+# Demo: App Launch Template in Xcode Instruments

 Thank you, Spencer.

 Hi, everyone, my name is Dan Sawada, and I'm also one of the performance engineers here at Apple.

-Today I will be going over a typical workflow of understanding your app's launch and looking for opportunities to minimize, prioritize, and optimize the work, so that you can actually deliver a delightful first user experience.
+Today I will be going over a typical workflow of understanding your app's launch and looking for opportunities to **minimize, prioritize, and optimize** the work, so that you can actually deliver a delightful first user experience.

 So, let's get started.
-The app that I'm going to be demonstrating today is called Star Searcher.
+The app that I'm going to be demonstrating today is called **Star Searcher**.
 It's an example app that we specifically written for this session.

-As you can see, it's a very typical UI table view that lists all of my imaginary stars.
+As you can see, it's a very typical `UITableView` that lists all of my imaginary stars.
 If you click on the cell, or a star, it shows you a little description blurb, in addition to a picture.

 However, we have one problem, let's go ahead and launch it.

 Ready, go.

+---

-So, that took an astounding 2.5 seconds to launch, not sure if I could call that delightful.
+So, that took an astounding **2.5 seconds** to launch, not sure if I could call that delightful.
 So, let's use Xcode and Instruments to see if there's anything we can do about this.

 So, here we have our Xcode project for Star Searcher.

-Now one important thing that we should do before we do any performance-related analysis is selecting the profile scheme in Xcode.
+**Now one important thing that we should do before we do any performance-related analysis is selecting the profile scheme in Xcode.**

-This will ensure Xcode to recompile your app in release mode, so that you can take the advantages of compiler time optimizations.
+This will ensure Xcode to recompile your app in **release mode**, so that you can take the advantages of **compiler time optimizations**.

 Once Xcode recompiles your app, it will install it on your device and launch Instruments.

-Now we are happy to announce that as of iOS 13, or Xcode 11, we now have the AppLaunchTemplate, which we can use specifically for triage purposes like this, figuring out what's wrong with AppLaunch.
+Now we are happy to announce that as of *iOS 13*, or *Xcode 11*, we now have the **App Launch Template**, which we can use specifically for triage purposes like this, figuring out what's wrong with App Launch.

+---

-So, let's go ahead and double-click on AppLaunch.
+So, let's go ahead and double-click on App Launch.

 Now the first thing we want to do here is hit the record button.

-At this point, Instruments will automatically launch Star Searcher, our app, gather all of the metrics, telemetry data, analyze them, and create visualizations for all of the app launch phases.
+At this point, Instruments will automatically launch Star Searcher, our app, **gather all of the metrics, telemetry data, analyze them, and create visualizations for all of the app launch phases**.

 So, with take a look.

-The first few phases marked in purple are the phases that occur before your main function is invoked within your app.
+The first few phases marked in **purple** are **the phases that occur before your main function is invoked** within your app.

-Onto the green phases, these phases of the early phases that occur at the very first of your main function, as your app finishes its launch and draws its first frame in UI.
+Onto the **green** phases, these phases of **the early phases that occur at the very first of your main function, as your app finishes its launch and draws its first frame in UI**.
 Let's go ahead and expand the lanes.

 As we expand the lanes, you can see the detailed states of all of the threads that respond within your app's process.

-Obviously, the most important one would be the main thread, or also known as the UI thread, which is responsible for handing user input and drawing your UI.
+Obviously, the most important one would be the **main thread**, or also known as the **UI thread**, which is responsible for **handing user input and drawing your UI**.

-Let's go ahead and pin down the lanes that are relevant for our purpose, starting with the app launch phases, our main thread, and there's one more worker thread that's doing a substantial amount of work during launch.
+Let's go ahead and pin down the lanes that are relevant for our purpose, starting with the app launch phases, our main thread, and there's one more **worker thread** that's doing a substantial amount of work during launch.

 So, let's go ahead and pin this down, too.